CCGL9070 Global Issues

 Research paper 30

-Required Reading/Viewing
+Required Reading

-• Clark, P. (Ed.).
-(2013).
-The Oxford Handbook of Cities in World History.
+• Boone, M. (2013).
+Medieval Europe.
+In P. Clark (Ed.), The Oxford Handbook of Cities in World History (pp. 221–239).
 Oxford: Oxford University Press.
-[Selected chapters]

 • Lincoln, T. (2021).
 An Urban History of China.
 Cambridge: Cambridge University Press.
-[Selected chapters]
+[Chap.
+1 (pp. 15-44) “The Emergence of China’s Imperial Urban Civilization (Antiquity to 220CE)”]

 • Pittman, H. (2019).
 The First Cities.
-In S. Tinney & K. Sonik (Eds.), Journey to the City: A Companion to the Middle East Galleries at the Penn Museum (pp. 46–75).
+In S. Tinny & K. Sonik (Eds.), Journey to the City: A Companion to the Middle East Galleries at the Penn Museum (pp. 46–75).
 Philadelphia: University of Pennsylvania Museum.

-• Yoffee, N. (Ed.)
-(2015).
-Early Cities in Comparative Perspective, 4000 BCE–1200 BCE.
+• Terrenato, N. (2015).
+The archetypal imperial city: the rise of Rome and the burdens of empire.
+In N. Yoffee (Ed.), Early Cities in Comparative Perspective, 4000 BCE–1200 BCE (pp. 513–532).
 Cambridge: Cambridge University Press.
-[Selected chapters]

 Course Co-ordinator and Teacher(s)